okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

     > **Note:** The rate limits for API token requests are reduced by 50 percent.
 See [Token rate limits](/docs/guides/create-an-api-token/main/#token-rate-limits).

-You need to either obtain an API token (API key), an OIDC, or an OAuth 2.0 access token to configure the authorization header of your Postman API requests to Okta.
-To obtain one of these tokens, set up Okta for your use case:
+You need to either obtain an API token, an OIDC, or an OAuth 2.0 access token to configure the authorization header of your Postman API requests to Okta.
+To obtain one of these tokens, set up Okta for your use case.
+See:

-* [OpenID Connect (OIDC) authentication setup](#openid-connect-authentication-setup): to obtain an access token for user authentication that is scoped for specific resources
+* [OIDC authentication setup](#oidc-authentication-setup): to obtain an access token for user authentication that is scoped for specific resources
 * [OAuth 2.0 service app authentication setup](#oauth-20-service-app-authentication-setup): to obtain an access token for service app authentication that is scoped for specific resources (access isn't associated with an Okta user)
-* [API token authentication setup](#api-token-authentication-setup): to obtain an API token, attached to an admin user, that uses the Okta proprietary `SSWS` authentication scheme
+* [API token authentication setup](#api-token-authentication-setup): to obtain an API token (attached to an admin user) that uses the Okta proprietary `SSWS` authentication scheme

 > **Note:** For production usage, Okta recommends the more secure OAuth 2.0 or OIDC authentication schemes.

-### OpenID Connect authentication setup
+### OIDC authentication setup

-If your use case requires you to access a limited number Okta endpoints as a specific user, you can use an OIDC access token in the authorization header of your API requests.
+If your use case requires you to access a limited number of Okta endpoints as a specific user, you can use an OIDC access token in the authorization header of your API requests.
 See the following task to set up your Okta org for API authentication using OIDC.

 #### Create an OIDC app in Okta

-First, you need to create an OIDC app integration to define your scope-based access to Okta APIs.
+Create an OIDC app integration to define your scope-based access to Okta APIs.

 1. [Sign in](https://developer.okta.com/login) to your Okta org Admin Console as a user with administrative privileges (Super Admin role).
 1. In the Admin Console, go to **Applications** > **Applications**.